EDI-Systems/M5P01_Prokaron/README.md

 ### Prerequisites

-You need **_Cortex-M or MIPS or PowerPC or MSP430_** microcontroller development kits to run the tests.
+You need **_Cortex-M or Cortex-R or MIPS or MSP430_** microcontroller development kits to run the tests.
 Do not use QEMU simulators because they do not behave correctly in many scenarios.
 Other platform supports should be simple to implement, however they are not scheduled yet.
+For Cortex-A and other CPUs with a memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)), go [M7M1_MuEukaron](https://github.com/EDI-Systems/M7M1_MuEukaron) Real-Time Multi-Core Microkernel instead; M7M1 supports some Cortex-Ms and Cortex-Rs as well.

 ### Compilation